-All right, movie peeps!
-It’s almost time to return to the Marvel Cinematic Universe!
-Now, after all these years, you’d think some of the basic protocols would be all but engrained into our collective consciousness, but we all know someone who’s going to drop the ball on this.
-Because of that, it’s a warning we need to repeat often:
+After all these years, you’d think some of the basic protocols would be all but ingrained into our collective consciousness, but we all know someone who’s going to drop the ball on this.
+Because of this, it’s a warning we need to repeat often:

 “Stay through the credits.”

-We last visited this topic when Ant-Man was hitting screens last year, so we’re definitely due for a look at the updated picture.
+It’s been a while since we last visited this topic…all the way back to 2016 and Captain America: Civil War, so we’re definitely due for a look at the updated picture.
 Since 2008, we’ve been treated to:

 The Incredible Hulk